hesenhuseynov/CSharp.Via.CLR.Modern.Revision/book/chapter1/01-02-combining-managed-modules-into-assemblies.md

 * ✅ **No GAC conflicts** (in .NET Core+ the GAC is gone)

 The entire dependency graph is inside the assembly itself.
 This is why deployment in modern .NET is radically simpler than in .NET Framework or COM.

+### On-demand and modular deployment
+One classic design that assemblies enable is to keep rarely used features or resources in separate files that are still part of the same logical assembly.
+These files can be:

+- downloaded on demand (for example, from a web endpoint),
+- loaded only when a specific feature is activated,
+- or shipped as optional “add-on” components.

+If the user never triggers that feature, the corresponding files are never downloaded or loaded, saving disk space and reducing installation time — while the CLR still treats everything as one coherent assembly from an identity/versioning perspective.